 See & Do

 A NASCAR race, especially one at Atlanta Motor Speedway is so much more than just the race itself.
-Race weekend is truly a full weekend full of fun, entertainment and of course motor sports.
+Race weekend is truly a full weekend full of fun, entertainment, and, of course, motor sports.

 Get on the Track

-If driving your car or speeding around on the famed Atlanta Motor Speedway track is on your bucket list, there are two ways to make the dream a reality.
-If you are set on driving your own vehicle, purchase Laps for Charity from Speedway Children’s Charities.
-This charitable donation will allow you three laps around the track.
+If driving your car or speeding around on the famed Atlanta Motor Speedway track is on your bucket list, there are ways to make the dream a reality.

 Food and Drinks